dinahhandel/NDSRNY2016_Symposium/Open Source Software for AV Workshop/talktext.md

 [show output of container metadata?]

 Some common containers are .avi, which stands for audio video interleave, and is associated with the windows operating system, .mov (which is part of QuickTime) and is associated with the Mac operating system.
 There’s also .mkv (matroska) and .mxf (material exchange format) which are both playable on both Mac and Windows operating systems.
-There are benefits to choosing some containers over others, including whether or not the container is still actively developed or if it is an open specification, what operating system you use, and whether the it is widely in use by the community.
+There are benefits to choosing some containers over others, including whether or not the container is still actively developed or if it is an open specification, what operating system you use, and whether it is widely in use by the community.
 There are plenty of other containers that you could come across with digital video files, and I encourage you to look at the Wikipedia links listed below.

 [Digital Container Format](https://en.wikipedia.org/wiki/Digital_container_format)
 [Comparison of Video Container Formats](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats)